ibfisiru/Simulated-AWS-Hospital-Migration/README.md

 # Simulated-AWS-Hospital-Migration
-Simulated AWS migration of a multi-site hospital network with HIPAA-style security.
-Built according to the AWS Well-Architected framework.
+A simulated AWS migration of a multi-site hospital network with HIPAA-style security, designed according to the AWS Well-Architected Framework

 How do you modernize and migrate an organization to the cloud without breaking compliance, losing visibility, or compromising user data?
-That’s the question I set out to answer when I designed and executed a simulated AWS cloud migration for a mid-sized regional hospital network.
+This project explores that challenge through a self-directed AWS migration simulation for a mid-sized regional hospital network

+Note: This project is not built for production scale.
+It is a self-directed simulation designed to highlight the workflow and thought process behind building AWS architectures.
+The build incorporates zero-trust principles, network segmentation, application and database migrations, and compliance considerations modeled on real-world healthcare constraints

 ## Hospital organizational profile:
 - 1 main hospital site
 - 2 satellite clinics offering limited services
 - 1 outpatient clinic
 - 1 central admin office
 The outpatient clinic and two satellite locations would remain on-prem for the time being, making for a hybrid infrastructure.
-Attached is the cloud design diagram I created and worked backwards from, with minor design tweaks along the way.
+The design diagram below served as the starting point, refined with minor adjustments along the way.

-Note: This was a self-directed simulation, not a client project.
-All components from zero-trust principles design, network design, app and DB migrations, and industry compliance needs, was modeled on real-world healthcare constraints.

 ## How I approached it:
-- While I don’t have deep healthcare network experience, I used a combination of:
+While I don’t have deep healthcare network experience, I used a combination of:
-- My AWS knowledge attained from the 'Solution Architect - Associate' learning path
+- My AWS knowledge, developed through the Solutions Architect - Associate learning path
 - AI tools like ChatGPT and Claude to explore:
     * Realistic hospital tech stacks
     * Technical edge cases